Deb recently marked thirty years as a respite provider with Family Resource Network (FRN).

-Years later, life took an unexpected turn for Debbie’s family.
-Both of their children, Chris and Melissa, were diagnosed with autism before the age of seven.
+Years later, life took an unexpected turn for Debbie's family.
+Both of her children, Chris and Melissa, were diagnosed with autism before the age of seven.
 Like many families navigating a new diagnosis, they were overwhelmed and unsure where to turn.
-With no family nearby for support, they connected with a respite services agency that provided support for families caring for children with disabilities.
-The help was meaningful, but something was missing.
+With no family nearby for support, they connected with a respite services agency.
+The help was meaningful, but finding consistency proved difficult.
+Providers came and went, making it hard for Chris and Melissa to become familiar and comfortable with a new caregiver.

-What followed was the kind of stability the family had been searching for.
+What followed was the stability the family had been hoping for.
 Days at the library, afternoons at the pool club, trips to the park.
 Everyday routines became opportunities for connection and trust.
-Deb’s own children became part of the experience too, creating natural friendships that felt genuine and accepting.
+Deb's own children became part of the experience too, creating natural friendships that would last for years.

 Why Respite Supports Matters